ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/glossary.md

 An IDE is a tool that facilitates software development for a given programming language.
 An IDE will usually consist of a code editor, debugger and development automation tools like a text auto-complete.

-### Interative Running

-Where a script is run as expressions with immediate feedback given, such as in a terminal or command line.

 ### Logging